mimisasouvanh/apidocs/v1.0/api/permission_update.md

 # Update permission

-Update the properties of permission object.
+Update the properties of an existing permission object.
+Only the roles property can be modified.
 ### Prerequisites
 The following **scopes** are required to execute this API:

+  * Files.ReadWrite

 ### HTTP request
 <!-- { "blockType": "ignored" } -->
 ```http